Supreme Court of Iran

 The hearing of offenses committed by the head of the executive is also one of the functions of this court.

 The General Board of the Supreme Court has the right to issue a "vote of judicial precedent", which enjoys the status of law.
 Judiciary branches of the Supreme Court have the right to hear complaints about lower courts' decisions.
 The parties involved in the legal proceeding do not appear in court unless the court cites them for explanations.
 The rulings issued by this court are in the form of annulment and confirmation of lower courts' decisions.

 Article 161 of the Constitution of the Islamic Republic of Iran on the Supreme Court states:

+History

+The Supreme Court or Court of Cassation (Divān-e ʿāli-e tamiz) was established during the second constitutional period in 1911 as the highest court in Iran.

 Branches of the Supreme Court

 The Supreme Court is headquartered in Tehran and by May–June 2014 (Khordad 1393 SH), it has had 42 branches, of which 5 are in Qom, 3 in Mashhad and the rest are in Tehran.
 Each branch has two benches (a justice and a judge), and might have a magistrate who may assume the duties of each of the benches if necessary.
 Only the benches have the right to issue judgments.